MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-alias-from-a-distribution-list.md

 # Troubleshoot: Remove an alias from a distribution list

 Did you get this error when you were creating a new user?
-"This email address is already being used as an alias for the distribution list \<list name\>."
+"This email address is already being used as an alias for the distribution list `<list name>`."
 This article will show you how to remove the email alias from the distribution list.

 > [!CAUTION]
 > It is unusual for a distribution list to have an alias because it has to be added using Exchange Online PowerShell.
 You'll have to remove it using Exchange Online PowerShell. > If you're new to PowerShell, you can do this!
 The Exchange Online PowerShell commands used in this article will only remove an alias from a distribution list.

 ## Remove the email alias from the distribution list using Exchange Online PowerShell
-<a name="bkmk_remove"> </a>

 Before you can do this procedure, you need the following: